Gerakl22/BaseCourse/README.md

 02.04.21.
 Gleam.
 The cube consists of n3 transparent and opaque cubes.
 Is there at least one gap? https://github.com/Gerakl22/BaseCourse/blob/main/homework_seven/checkGleamInCube.cpp

 02.04.21.
 Tic tac toe.
 Use random that select who will step first: computer or user.
 Computer never lose, if he step first. https://github.com/Gerakl22/BaseCourse/blob/main/homework_seven/ticTacToe.cpp

+09.04.21.
+Replace in string every even digit in plus and odd digit in minus in an amount equal to the value of the digit. https://github.com/Gerakl22/BaseCourse/blob/main/homework_eight/replaceNumberInString.cpp